DanielBoxer/BlenDir/README.md

 - Click ![Save Settings](docs/save_settings.PNG)
 - The current settings will be saved and loaded when starting Blender

-(For more information, read the tooltips/descriptions of the buttons and settings)

 ## Setup Instructions

 1. Delete the `Animation` and `Default` demo structures that come with BlenDir (use the BlenDir delete button)